 |Ruthanne Terrero, CTC Vice President–Content/Editorial Director|

-With the new year upon us, we’re bringing back some popular how-to tips to help you sell better and enhance your clients’ experience.
+In honor of National Travel Agent Day, we’re bringing back some popular how-to tips to help you sell better and enhance your clients’ experience.

 You asked for it, you’ve got it.
 Celebrating the New Year with all new proof you are invaluable to your clients.